ahocevar/ol3-workshop/src/doc/layers/vector.rst

 .. figure:: vector1.png

-    World map with white circles representing earthquake locations.
+    Eine Weltkarte mit weißen Punkten, die Erdbeben repräsentieren.

 .. note::

     Since the GeoJSON data is in ``EPSG:4326`` and the map's view is also in ``EPSG:4326``, no reprojection is needed.
 In the case that the source projection differs from the view's projection, a ``projection`` property should be specified on the source which indicates the projection of the feature cache, this would mean you would specify the view's projection here normally.

 A Closer Look
 `````````````